Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Schematic allows certain combinations of existing validation rules to be used on a single attribute, where appropriate.

 .. note::
-  - The following are the tested and validated combinations, use all other combinations at your own risk.
+  - The following are the tested and validated combinations, all other combinations are not officially supported.
   - isNa and required can be combined with all rules and rule combos.

 Rule combinations: [``list::regex``, ``int::inRange``, ``float::inRange``, ``num::inRange``, ``protectAges::inRange``]